-After the end of the summer term (dates to be decided), there will be a final oral 45minute exam (30 minutes for Space Lab 1) that every student has to take individually.
+After the end of the summer term (September 08 - 12 and September 15 - 19), there will be a final oral 45-minute exam (30 minutes for Space Lab 1) that every student has to take individually.
 All the things you have learned in the practical are considered part of the course and will therefore be part of the exam.
 For the first 15 minutes, you will be asked to give a presentation on an experiment of your choice on the blackboard (no slides, no notes).
 The rest of the exam will be questions on the four experiments (2 for Space Lab 1).